 How Workers’ Compensation Lawyers Charge for Legal Costs

 Aside from attorneys’ fees, there are several expenses related to the legal pursuit of equitable compensation from a work-related injury and lost wages.
 Typically, you do not pay for any of these costs in advance.
 Remember, you only pay the law firm for these items when you have a successful outcome.

 Some fees include medical records requests, deposition transcriptions, expert witnesses, travel, and more.
 Your lawyer will deduct these expenses from your award.

-If you do not win your workers’ comp matter, then you are not responsible for the resources that the law firm used.
+If you do not win your workers’ compensationmatter, then you are not responsible for the resources that the law firm used.
 Before signing a letter of representation, make sure that you carefully review the terms and conditions set forth section describing attorneys’ fees.

 Other Rules That Apply

 If your attorneys’ fees exceed $100, then a workers’ compensation judge must approve them in addition to all legal costs associated with negotiating or disputing your claim.
 Per Georgia’s State Board of Workers’ Compensation, your lawyer must complete form WC-108a when seeking approval to get paid for his or her services and expenses.

 Complete a Free Case Evaluation form now

 Click to contact our personal injury lawyers today